laserpointlabs/dadms/docs/dadms_development_process.md

   - Store and utilize human/SME feedback for continuous improvement and auditability.
 - **Observability & Governance:**
   - Log all task executions, context, and decisions for compliance and traceability.
-  - Store and expose “why” a service/tool was chosen for a task (e.g., LLM rationale, similarity match).
+  - Store and expose "why" a service/tool was chosen for a task (e.g., LLM rationale, similarity match).
   - Integrate with impact analysis and risk reporting.
 - **Performance & Scalability:**
   - Support async task execution and queue-based orchestration for scale.